2013 was a tough year for this statistician. I recently dug out a piece I wrote back then, and it started like this:

 Given our early start on this path, we are now positioned to see the benefits of our choices.
 The department recently organized a Faculty Research Day where a number of our ‘twofers’ presented their research projects.
 It was awesome!
 Gone are the days when one kind of knew what everyone else was working on.
 We now all relish our amazement at the sheer diversity of topics.
 In addition to the enriched research program, our students, in their new data science courses and research seminars, get to see messy data, learn how to practically tackle new problems, and maybe even get a better grasp of how statistical ideas can penetrate and ultimately change the scientific world.
 Who could wish for more?

-This article is © 2019 by Radu V. Craiu.
-The article is licensed under a Creative Commons Attribution (CC BY 4.0) International license (https://creativecommons.org/licenses/by/4.0/legalcode), except where otherwise indicated with respect to particular material included in the article.
-The article should be attributed to the author identified above.
+©2019 Radu V. Craiu.
+This article is licensed under a Creative Commons Attribution (CC BY 4.0) International license, except where otherwise indicated with respect to particular material included in the article.